kapenga/LittleBit/README.md

 - Static model

 ### Current state and license:
-The current version of LittleBit 0.1 should be considered an alpha version and a tech demo.
+The current version of LittleBit 0.2 should be considered an alpha version and a tech demo.
 Licensed under CC BY-NC-SA 4.0 (https://creativecommons.org/licenses/by-nc-sa/4.0/)
 Source code can be found on https://github.com/kapenga/LittleBit/

+### Updates
+## 0.2
+Introduced a new encoder that is around 300 times faster for files above 20 megabyte.
+This code can be found in encoder2.java.
+The speed up is accomplished by keeping track of counts and positions.
+This increases the memory consumption from around 6x the input file to around 21x the input file.
+Also the compression ratio suffers a bit because we simply take the biggest count instead of a slightly more intelligent approach.
+But the result is a practically usable algorithm instead of a nice theoretical idea.
+Decoding is still backwards compatible.

+Generating the creation of large Huffman trees is sped up too in this version.
+A small bug in the BitStreamWriter is fixed.

+## 0.1
+First original version.
+Still available in Encoder.java.

 ### Introduction
 The idea for a new compression technique for databases was born while designing a new database engine.
 A key requirement is that it should be able to decode the data on a table field level while maintaining a good compression ratio.
 The initial question was: Is it possible to get good compression ratios while using Huffman encoding?
 It would require a static Huffman tree and the sum of the size of the tree and the encoded data must be competitive with other compression techniques.
 After creating a demo it is shown that this is indeed possible but at the cost of time to find an appropriate static Huffman tree.